khofstadter/enhancingaudiodescription.com/_posts/2025-11-24-edens-darci-rooms.md

 ---
 layout: post-no-img-head
 title: "Designing Spaces for Neurodivergent Attendees at the DARCI Conference"
-description: "We are delighted to have had Eden helping us design a sensory and a quite room for us at the DARCI conference.
-In this post Eden sum up their experience."
+description: "We are delighted to have had Eden design a sensory and a quite room for the DARCI conference.
+In this post Eden sums up their experience."
 date: 2025-10-21
 image: '/images/2025-11-24-edens-darci-rooms-sensor.webp'
 image-alt: '/images/2025-11-24-edens-darci-rooms-quiet.webp" alt="Photo of the room sign'